Harsha-Gobinath/CodetechIT-Task-1/README.md

 Key Activities

 1. Data Cleaning : Ensuring the dataset is free from inconsistancies and missing values
-2. Data Visualization : Creating visulizations to understand data distributions, trends and relationships
+2. Data Visualization : creating visulizations to understand data distributions, trends and relationships
 3. Correlation Analysis : Identifying correlations between population figures and different years

 Technologies Used :